-With four more days until Christmas, many parents are done with the big gifts and looking for those little stocking stuffers and extras for their kids.
+It’s just a few more days to Christmas and many parents, while they’ve nabbed the big gifts, are looking for those little stocking stuffers and extras for their kids.
 I know I am!

 With Irish dancing children, it is actually pretty easy to find fun things to toss in the Christmas stockings.
 Here is a list of a few that are on this momma's list.